Skip to main content

 4

-Add the push permission prompt click action
+Add the Push Permission Prompt click action

 Add a Push Permission Prompt click action to any button or image in your message.
-When tapped, the system prompt appears.
+When tapped, the system permission prompt appears.

 Click action dropdown with Push Permission Prompt selected